 How Do I Digitize an Svg?

-Assuming you would like a tutorial on how to digitize an SVG: There are a few things you need before you can start digitizing your own images into SVGs.
+There are a few things you need before you can start digitizing your own images into SVGs.
 You will need vector editing software such as Adobe Illustrator, Inkscape, or CorelDRAW.

 A pronged tweezer-like tool called a pounce wheel is also necessary to help transfer your image onto the software.
 Finally, you’ll need a lightbox so that you can see your image while you work on it.
-Once you have all of the materials ready, open up your vector editing software and create a new file.

 The dimensions of this file will be determined by the size of your image—the bigger the image, the bigger the file size should be.
 Then set up your lightbox and place your pounce wheel next to it.
-Now it’s time to begin tracing!

 Start by placing yourimageon the lightbox and then use the pounce wheel to punch tiny holes along its outline.
 Once you’ve gone around the entire perimeter of the image, take a piece of tracing paper and place it over top of the Punched holes.
 Use a pencil to connect all of the dots on the tracing paper; when finished, you should have an accurate outline of your original image transferred onto the tracing paper.